 - Ending NCAA sports programs.
 “At Cheyney’s size, costly NCAA Division II sports programs are difficult to justify and would be eliminated,” the report said.

-City Councilwoman Jannie L. Blackwell gave words of encouragement to the Cheyney supporters, while Karen Warrington, communications director for U.S. Rep. Robert Brady, said the congressman was prepared to help once the alumni decide a course of action.
+City Councilwomen Jannie Blackwell gave words of encouragement to the Cheyney supporters, while Karen Warrington, communications director for U.S. Rep. Bob Brady, said the congressman was prepared to help once the alumni decide a course of action.
 Meeting organizers asked those in attendance to make known their objections to the task force recommendations of selling land, closing buildings, laying off staff, and cutting sports.